wagtail/rfcs/text/089-atag-audit.md

 - Fail: Image markup for images in other content.
 By default, Wagtail does not make it possible to change the image’s alt text in context, and doesn’t make it possible to mark images as decorative.
 See [RFC 51: Contextual alt text](https://github.com/wagtail/rfcs/pull/51).
 Example: [Wagtail 5.1 - Editing Blog page Bread and Ciruses](https://static-wagtail-v5-1.netlify.app/admin-dark/pages/68/edit/).
 - Fail: Table markup from TypedTableBlock.
 This is lacking the ability to set row or column headers.
 See [TypedTableBlock issue #8507](https://github.com/wagtail/wagtail/issues/8507).
 Example: [Wagtail 5.1 - Editing Recipe page Hot Cross Bun](https://static-wagtail-v5-1.netlify.app/admin-dark/pages/81/edit/).

-Wagtail provides automatic checking for specific accessibility problems but this checking is only performed when authors use thae full-screen live preview, and there is no prompt / suggestion to perform this check (or any other).
+Wagtail provides automatic checking for specific accessibility problems but this checking is only performed when authors use the full-screen live preview, and there is no prompt / suggestion to perform this check (or any other).
 See [Accessibility checker in page editor #10136](https://github.com/wagtail/wagtail/issues/10136).

 Proposed actions: